k-chuang/ml-jupyter-notebook-template/README.md

-# Jupyter Notebook Template for ML & DS
+# Jupyter Notebook Template for ML & DS Projects

 A jupyter notebook template for data science and machine learning projects.